mk-j/go-asn1-x509-reader/README.md

-# go-x509-asn1-parser
+# go-asn1-x509-reader
-Go/Golang x509 and ASN1 parser, does not using encoding/asn1
+Go/Golang x509 and ASN1 reader, does not using the official encoding/asn1 package

 Sample output of X509 parser (main1.go):
 ```